How to Decorate Old-Fashioned Christmas Trees

-Decorate your Christmas Tree in a truly traditional fashion with instructions from an authentic 19th C. magazine featuring a variety of holiday themes.
+Decorate your Christmas tree in a truly traditional fashion featuring a variety of holiday themes.
 For generations, Christmas has been the time to celebrate with friends and family, play in the snow with children, travel through winter wonderlands, relax around a fire, and prepare special meals with family and friends.
 For over a hundred years, this holiday involved extensive decorating inside and outside the home.
 Evergreens were strung over portieres, banisters, around fireplace mantels, and even along the borders of doors and windows.

 A Real Christmas Tree